Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 # 🧬 Quantum Silicon Core Loader (qslcl.elf) – Post-Exploit Entropy Execution Toolkit

 > A raw hardware toolkit for bypassing Secure Boot, dumping, flashing, and so on.
-It execute the memory via entropy-based logic no exploits, no vendor dependencies, and others
+It execute the memory via ram and rom no exploits, no vendor dependencies, and others

 ## License
 This project is licensed under the [Sharif Sovereign Quantum Execution License v1.1 (SSQEL)](./LICENSE.md).